cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ```

 :::note
-The minting paramater is now called with a negative value, therefore destorying one token.
+The minting parameter is now called with a negative value, therefore destroying one token.
 :::

-Calculate the fee to burn token.
+Calculate the fee to burn the token.

 ```bash
 burnfee=$(cardano-cli transaction calculate-min-fee --tx-body-file burning.raw --tx-in-count 1 --tx-out-count 1 --witness-count 1 --mainnet --protocol-params-file protocol.json | cut -d " " -f1)